smenjas/educational-content/computers.md

 ### Desktops & Laptops
 Desktop and laptop computers (sometimes called workstations) are designed for a person to use directly.
 They almost always include a keyboard and a pointing device.
 Sometimes they have touchscreens, but not always.
-They use style of graphical user interface (GUI) called WIMP (Windows, Icons, Menus, Pointer).
+They use a style of graphical user interface (GUI) called WIMP (Windows, Icons, Menus, Pointer).
 They also have command line interfaces (CLIs), which are very useful for programming and interacting with servers.

 ### Smartphones
-Smartphones generally have touchscreens, and not many buttons.
+Smartphones usually have touchscreens, and not many buttons.
 They use graphical user interfaces (GUIs), and rarely include command line interfaces (CLIs).
-They are generally much simpler to use than desktop and laptop computers, but in some ways they are less capable.
+They are easier to use than desktop and laptop computers, but in some ways they are less capable.

 ### Tablets